Differentiation In The Classroom: The 8 Strategies That Will Support Every Pupil To Reach A Good Standard

-There are so many bad differentiation strategies and it can be difficult to implement differentiation in the classroom effectively without falling into the trap of differentiating the wrong way, and widening the attainment gap we’ve been trying to close.
+To start with, we’re dealing with a situation where there are so many bad differentiation strategies.
+It’s not hard when trying to implement differentation in the classroom to fall into the trap of differentiating the wrong way, and widening the attainment gap we’ve been trying to close.

 Add in that there are many other teaching strategies that provide similar benefits at much lower risk, and some teachers may simply feel that differentiation ‘isn’t worth it’.

-But the list of classroom differentiation strategies below should be a good starting point for you to develop your whole class teaching in a more mastery-aligned way.
+The list of ways to differentiate in the classroom below should be a good starting point for you to develop your whole class teaching in a more mastery-aligned way.

 As a primary maths teacher and leader following a maths mastery focused approach, many of the examples in this post will be maths-based.
 The differentiation strategies I highlight can be used for any subject, however.

 Differentiation in fluency

 When they first learn new mathematical concepts, pupils use much of their working memory to think about what they are being taught.

 We know from decades of cognitive science that our working memory – what we can think about in the moment and give attention to – is limited, some say between 4-7 pieces of information.